kanjieater/SubPlz/readme.md

 ## For Realigning Subtitles
 - Highly recommend running with something like `--model "large-v3"` as subtitles often have sound effects or other things that won't be picked up by transcription models.
 By using a large model, it will take much longer (a 24 min episode can go from 30 seconds to 4 mins for me), but it will be much more accurate.
-- Subs can be cut off in strange ways if you have an unreliable transcript, so by default `--respect-grouping` is on.
+- Subs can be cut off in strange ways if you have an unreliable transcript, so you may want to use `--respect-grouping`.
 If you find your subs frequently have very long subtitle lines, consider using `--no-respect-grouping`

 # Thanks